twitu/a-type-of-cloud/README.md

 A modern programming system should do allow the following -

 * Declare logical invariants for the data flow specification.
-Simluate the application as a state machine to check if invariants are satified.
+Simluate the application as a state machine to check if invariants are satisfied.
 Derive the working implementation from the specification [^3](#3-protocol-combinators) to ensure there is no gap.

 * Perform data flow analysis and consider performance characteristics of various architectural components to identify bottlenecks.
 * Use cost models of various architectural components and sample data traces or probabilistic traffic patterns to derive cost estimates without deploying/running the application.

+In cloud environments, small changes can have big downstream impact.
+The idea is that simulations and static analysis tools, can help analyse the difference a change will make.
+Adding a new service can be modelled as changing the flow of data through the service.
+The changed flow affects performance and associated cost.
+Better programming systems can help architects and designers in understanding changes better by showing the delta with current behaviour.
+This can let them iterate faster and make more informed decisions.

 ## Dynamic application logic based on infrastructure state